 Lifeguard service: The beach is patrolled by lifeguards during the peak season to ensure the safety of swimmers and beachgoers.

 Surfing and surf lifesaving club: Noosa Heads Surf Life Saving Club is located on the beach.
 It offers surf lessons and provides a safe environment for swimming.

-Beach wheelchairs: Beach wheelchairs are available for visitors with mobility issues to make it easier for them to access the beach.
+Beach wheelchairs: Beach wheelchairs are available for visitors with mobility issues to make accessing the beach easier.

-Kiosks and food vendors: There are several kiosks and food vendors just off Noosa Beach, providing snacks, drinks, and meals to beachgoers.
+Kiosks and food vendors: Several kiosks and food vendors are just off Noosa Beach, providing snacks, drinks and meals to beachgoers.

-Overall, Noosa Beach has a good range of facilities to make sure those enjoying a family beach holiday in Queensland have a comfortable and enjoyable time there.
+Overall, the beach at Noosa has a good range of facilities to make sure those enjoying a family beach holiday in Queensland have a comfortable and enjoyable time there.

 If you fancy going shopping during your Sunshine Coast Noosa holiday then you will be spoilt for choice.
 Here are some of the best options available to you.

 Noosa Marina: Offers a variety of shops, including clothing stores, art galleries and souvenir shops.

 Noosa Heads Surf Club: Possesses a variety of surf-related clothing and accessories, as well as surfboards and other gear.